The Barcelona Review. International Review of Contemporary Fiction. with literary quizzes, book reviews and interviews

 The Barcelona Review.
 International Review of Contemporary Fiction

-The quiz this issue is Serial Killers in Literature.
+The quiz this issue is Pop Music in Literature.
 Answer correctly and you’re in the running to win a 30-euro (or equivalent) gift certificate from Amazon.
-For answers to last issue’s quiz, Harry Potter: Marauder’s Edition, click here.
-Our winner for that quiz is Aalooran Rahman Bora.
+For answers to last issue’s quiz, Totalitarianism and Fascism in Literature click here.
+Our winner for that quiz is Colin Brody.

-Our next issue is due out around August 2025.
-To be notified when new issues are available, just ‘LIKE’ The Barcelona Review on Facebook (for the Spanish, LIKE Barcelona Review without the THE); or email us to subscribe (gratis, of course), though often our bulk email is blocked from servers so we cannot guarantee a notification.
+Our next issue is due out around the first of April.
+To be notified when new issues are available, just follow one of the social media links in the column to the right or email us to subscribe (gratis, of course).

 Jill Adams, editor